upb-lea/openmodelica-microgrid-gym/docs/JOSS/paper.md

 # Summary

+The OpenModelica Microgrid Gym (OMG) toolbox is providing a transient simulation framework for local energy grids based on power electronic converters.
+OpenModelica is used in the backend allowing to set up arbitrary electric grid designs using its well-known graphical user interface in a plug & play fashion [@Fritzson2018].
+A Python-interface is offered for configuring the simulations and specially to integrate software modules for the realization as well testing of closed control loops.
+In addition, the OpenAI Gym interface is provided for connecting data-driven reinforcement learning algorithms in order to investigate on intelligent microgrid control approaches [@OpenAI2016].

+# Background on microgrids and their control

 Micro- and smart grids (MSG) play an important role both for integrating renewable energy sources in conventional electricity grids and for providing power supply in remote areas [@Lund2017].
 Due to their high efficiency and flexibility, power electronic converters are largely used to drive modern MSG.